Close

 Since it’s an on-the-go system, it has an unlimited device range.
 With a touch of the alert button, you can contact the Medical Guardian monitoring center from anywhere provided the connection is reliable.

-However, the MGMove is the only system from Medical Guardian that does not have the option to add fall detection.
-Because it’s a smartwatch, the advanced features may be difficult to manage for those who prefer simple technology or who have dexterity issues, as the buttons are smaller.
+Because it’s a smartwatch, the advanced features may be difficult to manage for those who prefer simple technology or who have dexterity issues, as the buttons are small.

 What add-ons and accessories are available?